-Subsidiaries in Hong Kong are subject to 16.5% income tax on their taxable income generated from operations in Hong Kong.
-For the three months ended March 31, 2019 and 2020, the first HK\$2 million of profits earned by one of the Company's subsidiaries incorporated in Hong Kong is taxed at half the current tax rate (i.e., 8.25%) while the remaining profits will continue to be taxed at the existing 16.5% tax rate.
-The payments of dividends by these companies to their shareholders are not subject to any Hong Kong withholding tax.
+Under the current Hong Kong Inland Revenue Ordinance, the Company's subsidiaries incorporated in Hong Kong are subject to 16.5% Hong Kong profit tax on its taxable income generated b) Income tax-continued

+UNAUDITED INTERIM CONDENSED CONSOLIDATED FINANCIAL INFORMATION FOR THE THREE-MONTH PERIOD ENDED MARCH 31, 2020 from operations in Hong Kong for the year of assessment 2017/2018.
+Commencing from the year of assessment 2018/2019, the first Hong Kong dollars ("HK\$") 2 million of profits earned by its subsidiaries incorporated in Hong Kong will be taxed at half the current tax rate (i.e., 8.25%) while the remaining profits will continue to be taxed at the existing 16.5% tax rate.
+Under the Hong Kong tax laws, the Company is exempted from the Hong Kong income tax on its foreign-derived income.
+Additionally, payments of dividends by the subsidiaries incorporated in Hong Kong to the Company are not subject to any Hong Kong withholding tax.